smart-data-models/dataModel.Transportation/FleetVehicleOperation/doc/spec_IT.md

       x-ngsi:
         type: Property
     startedAt:
-      description: 'The start date and time when the event or operation was triggered.'
+      description: The start date and time when the event or operation was triggered.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     transportTime:
-      description: 'Indicates the time that the fleet vehicle has spent transporting people or supplies for the current operation.
-E.g. indicates the time an ambulance spent transporting a patient to a hospital emergency department.'
+      description: Indicates the time that the fleet vehicle has spent transporting people or supplies for the current operation.
+E.g. indicates the time an ambulance spent transporting a patient to a hospital emergency department.
       type: number
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity identifier.
-It has to be FleetVehicleOperation'
+      description: NGSI Entity identifier.
+It has to be FleetVehicleOperation
       enum:
         - FleetVehicleOperation
       type: string